-What do we Catholics mean by ‘tradition’?
-How does it relate to Scripture?
+The issue of Tradition is a big one for those looking at Catholicism.
+What do we Catholics mean by ‘tradition’ and how does it relate to Scripture?
 For a Christian, isn’t inspired Scripture enough?

 Of course, Catholics accept scripture as the inspired and authoritative Word of God.
 But the apostles didn’t just write.
 Mainly, they taught by word and example, and St Paul commanded the early Christians to “hold fast” to everything they’d received from him, “whether by word of mouth or by letter” (2 Thessalonians 2:15).